DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

             SetupButtons();
         }
 ```
 To keep the UX in mind, we will be hiding/showing the buttons (more so the view that contains the buttons) when user clicked on View.
-Create a method (`SetupButtons`) and inside it create a tap gesture recognizer (of type: `UITapGestureRecognizer`) which performs the action of calling the `ViewTapped()` function.
+Create a method (`SetupButtons`) and inside it create a tap gesture recognizer (of type: `UITapGestureRecognizer`) which performs the action of calling the `ViewTapped()` method.
 Add the tap gesture recognizer to the view and enable user interaction for the view.